wnelis/Grbl-driver-python/README.md

 part is related to the commands which write to EEPROM.
 From the documentation it is concluded that in the time the EEPROM is written, no commands should be sent to the Grbl device.
-That implies that during that time the flow control method 'character counting' temporarily mst be replaced by method 'send-response'.
-The seond part to implement is related to the check mode, using system command $C.
+That implies that during that time the flow control method 'character counting' temporarily must be replaced by method 'send-response'.
+The second part to implement is related to the check mode, using system command $C.
 If the check mode is disabled, a soft reset is performed by the Grbl device and thus transmission must be suspended until the welcome message is received.